 Cutting All the Way Back

-Another option for cutting an orchid stem after it blooms is to cut it all the way back to the base of the plant.
-This is a good option if the stem is looking particularly withered or if you’re not sure whether there are any viable nodes left on the stem.
+The other option is to cut it all the way back to the base of the plant.
+Go with this method if the stems is looking very withered or if you’re not sure whether any of nodes left on the stem could still grow.

-To cut an orchid stem all the way back, use a pair of sharp, sterile scissors or pruning shears to make a clean cut just above the base of the plant.
-This will remove the entire stem, including any spent blooms and nodes.
+Cutting the stem all the way back is fairly simple.
+Use sharp scissors or pruning shears again and just make a cut above the base of the plant.
+You then remove the entire stem including any dead blooms and nodes.

-If you cut the stem above a node, you can expect to see new growth emerging from the node within a few weeks or months.
-Once the new growth is at least 2-3 inches long, you can start to fertilize the plant again to help it grow strong and healthy.
+If you cut the stem above a node new growth will take a few weeks or months.
+When the new growth reaches 2 to 3 inches long you can then begin fertilizing it again to help it to grow strong.

 Final Thoughts

-Remember that each orchid is unique, and its specific needs may vary depending on the type of orchid, its growing conditions, and other factors.
-If you’re unsure about how to care for your orchid after it blooms, don’t hesitate to reach out to a local nursery or orchid expert for advice.
+Each orchid is unique though and you will have to tailor what you do to the type of orchid and what it needs.
+If you’re not sure about how to care for your orchid after it blooms then you can get in touch with a local nursery or orchid expert for extra advice.

 My orchid is 2 years old and it only has leaves .
 Should I just buy a new one or wait longer for it to grow a bloom stem